 What is the best way to welcome autumn and stay warm this season?
-With a hot mug of tomato and basil soup of course!
+With a hot mug of tomato basil soup of course!
 Nordstrom's signature soup is sure to satisfy with its hearty and delicious flavor.
 The parmesan and garlic crostini provides a much needed crunch to the dish.
 Serve it up in mugs for a casual football party or in elegant bowls for a nice family dinner.
-Let us know how your dish turns out.
+Be sure to try this and other recipes of the month and let us know how your dish turns out.
+Enjoy!

 1/3 cup extra-virgin olive oil